24.06.2026

 The appointment of a new head of the ESB, who was selected based on the results of a transparent competition, is an important step towards rebooting the body, yet it is not the completion of the reform.
 The next stage should be the creation of an institutionally capable Bureau that will have sufficient powers, resources, and guarantees for effectively combating economic crimes and the shadow economy.

-The corresponding requirements are enshrined in Ukraine’s international obligations, in particular, within the framework of the European integration process, the Rule of Law Roadmap, the Comprehensive Plan for Reforming Law Enforcement Agencies for 2024–2027, as well as in the Ukraine Facility program.
+The relevant requirements are enshrined in Ukraine’s international obligations, in particular within the framework of the European integration process, Roadmap on the Rule of Law, the Comprehensive Reform Plan for Law Enforcement Agencies for 2024–2027, and the Ukraine Facility programme.

-In the Law of Ukraine “On the Economic Security Bureau of Ukraine,” to provide for mandatory assessment of the efficiency and effectiveness of the ESB’s activities by defining its key performance indicators, as well as mandatory periodic reporting on the body’s official website about the results of its activities based on the defined indicators.
+The Law of Ukraine “On the Economic Security Bureau of Ukraine” should provide for the mandatory assessment of the efficiency and effectiveness of the Economic Security Bureau’s activities, defining its key performance indicators, as well as mandatory periodic reporting on the agency’s official website regarding the results of its activities in relation to these indicators.

-We hope for the responsibility of the authorities and their readiness to make decisions that strengthen trust in state institutions, support honest business, and will contribute to the economic resilience of Ukraine.
+We hope for responsible action from public authorities and their readiness to take decisions that strengthen trust in state institutions, support fair business, and contribute to Ukraine’s economic resilience.

 Sincerely,